pwa-builder/pwa-install/README.md

 | `closePrompt()` | `Closes the install modal` |
 | `getInstalledStatus()` | `Tell if the PWA is installed or not` |

+Interactions with the methods requires a reference to the element itself, if using webcomponents or a library like Lit-Element or Fast-Element, this can be done easily within the  if using the component from the browser

 ## Styling